-The Board of Governors is responsible for reviewing and approving behavioural policies within the Academy, including this Behaviour Policy, and will hold the Head Teacher and other responsible staff accountable for its implementation.
+The Board of Governors is responsible for reviewing and approving behavioural policies within the academy, including this Behaviour Policy, and will hold the Head Teacher and other responsible staff accountable for its implementation.

-The Board of Governors is responsible on an on-going basis for the review and monitoring of behavioural policies within the Academy, and for support developments with regards to effectiveness and fitness for purpose.
+The Board of Governors is responsible on an on-going basis for the review and monitoring of behavioural policies within the academy, and for support developments with regards to effectiveness and fitness for purpose.

-Nominated members of the governing body have overall responsibility for holding the Academy and its staff to account, specifically for behavioural issues.
+Nominated members of the governing body have overall responsibility for holding the academy and its staff to account, specifically for behavioural issues.
 This specific role includes regular review meetings with key behavioural staff and an overall role in providing and sharing key behavioural information with stakeholders as part of formal and calendared governor meetings.
-A nominated governor also takes part in restitution day interviews with staff, pupils and parents as part of our behaviour policy.
-These take place every term and are meetings which also involve parents, the pupil concerned, senior staff and support staff.